the-pudding/svelte-starter/README.md

 * Create a Google Doc or Sheet
 * Click `Share` -> `Advanced` -> `Change...` -> `Anyone with this link`
 * In the address bar, grab the ID - eg. "...com/document/d/**1IiA5a5iCjbjOYvZVgPcjGzMy5PyfCzpPF-LnQdCdFI0**/edit"
-* paste in the ID above into `google.config.cjs`, and set the filepath to where you want the file saved
+* paste in the ID above into `google.config.js`, and set the filepath to where you want the file saved
 * If you want to do a Google Sheet, be sure to include the `gid` value in the url as well

 Running `npm run gdoc` at any point (even in new tab while server is running) will fetch the latest from all Docs and Sheets.